Spectacled bear: Tremarctos genus

-The spectacled bear does not appear in the South American fossil record until the Holocene, suggesting that the extant spectacled bear descends from an independent, later dispersal event from North America to that of Arctotherium, possibly after Arctotherium wingei became extinct in the Americas at the end of the Pleistocene (ca. 12,800 BP).
+The spectacled bear does not appear in the South American fossil record until the Holocene, suggesting that the extant spectacled bear descends from an independent, later dispersal event from North America to that of Arctotherium, possibly after Arctotherium wingei became extinct in the Americas at the end of the Pleistocene (c.
+12,800 BP).
 As T. floridanus is known from 2.7 million years ago until at least 23,000 years ago in North America, T. floridanus may have evolved into T. ornatus in South America, in either the Pleistocene or the Holocene.
 However, current scholarly analysis asserts that A. wingei may have restricted the range of T. floridanus outside of Central and South America until the extinction of A. wingei, where subsequently Tremarctos begins to be found in the South America.
 The modern spectacled bear's genetics suggest a possible history of hybridization with Arctotherium as the Tremarctos genus interacted with Arctotherium in either Central America throughout the Pleistocene, or as Tremarctos migrated into South America at the end of the Pleistocene.

 However, should the spectacled bear have been present in South America during the late Pleistocene, the spectacled bear could have co-existed with Arctotherium.
 As the spectacled bear prefers highland forests (between 1800 and 3100 meters) and Arctotherium preferred lowlands (both A. tarijense and A. wingei have been recovered from a maximum altitude of 1860m at Tarija), their ranges would have had minimal overlap.